-SpacePolicyOnline.com provides news, information and analysis about the policy aspects of the full scope of the U.S. space program -- civil (NASA, NOAA, FAA/OCST, and other civil agencies), military (DOD and the intelligence community), and commercial -- as well as international space activities and space law.
-Many excellent websites already exist about NASA's space activities, but the space program is much more than NASA.
+SpacePolicyOnline.com provides news, information and analysis about the policy aspects of the full scope of the U.S. space program -- civil (NASA, NOAA, FAA/AST, and other civil agencies), military (DOD and the intelligence community), and commercial -- as well as international space activities and space law.
+The space program is much more than NASA.

 Marcia S. Smith is the founder and editor of SpacePolicyOnline.com.
 She has almost four decades of experience in space policy, including 31 years at the Congressional Research Service on Capitol Hill (1975-2006), and three at the National Research Council's Space Studies Board and Aeronautics and Space Engineering Board (2006-2009).
 She is the North American Editor of the journal Space Policy, and is a Fellow of the American Institute of Aeronautics and Astronautics (AIAA) and the American Astronautical Society (AAS).
 Here are links to a one-page biography and a complete list of publications since 1973.

 Marc S. Allen joined SpacePolicyOnline.com as a contributor in March 2016.
 Prior to 3 1/2 years as NASA Deputy Associate Administrator for Research in the Science Mission Directorate (SMD), where his responsibilities included oversight of the Directorate's research granting and science mission acquisition policies and processes, he served for over 14 years as SMD’s Director for Strategic and International Planning.
 Before joining NASA, he was Director of the National Research Council’s Space Studies Board (1991-1997) following 10 years in the commercial aerospace sector.
 He holds a PhD in astronomy from the University of Michigan and published peer-reviewed research under a postdoctoral appointment in solar physics.